amitsankaran1/Playable-Jeopardy-Archive/README.md

 ## License

-This project is intended for recreational use only.
-Jeopardy! is a registered trademark of Jeopardy Productions, Inc.
+This game was created by a fan and is intended for recreational use only.
+The Jeopardy! game show and all elements thereof, including but not limited to copyright and trademark thereto, are the property of Jeopardy Productions, Inc. and are protected under law.
+This website is not affiliated with, sponsored by, or operated by Jeopardy Productions, Inc.